Benjam11n/tp/docs/DeveloperGuide.md

    This is too general.
 We plan to enhance the message to show the specific prefix which caused the error.
 This is so that the user can quickly identify the mistake in the command.

+5. **Improve error message specificity for `edit` and `delete` commands when users input extreme values**: Currently, when users input negative numbers or extremely large numbers as indices, a generic "Invalid command format" error message is displayed.
+Instead of displaying a generic message, the application should provide clear, targeted feedback such as "Index cannot be negative" or "Index is too large" to help users understand exactly what went wrong.

-5. **Make `find` applicable to other fields besides name**: Currently, the find feature is limited to finding by name.
+6. **Make `find` applicable to other fields besides name**: Currently, the find feature is limited to finding by name.
 We plan to enhance the find feature to allow user to find persons through other fields such as relationship and nickname.
 This would make searching for a forgotten relative much easier and more likely to be successful.

-6. **Allow tags to be edited without overwriting them**: Currently, there is no feature that allows the user to edit tags or add to them without erasing all current tags.
+7. **Allow tags to be edited without overwriting them**: Currently, there is no feature that allows the user to edit tags or add to them without erasing all current tags.
    This makes tasks such as adding a tag to the current set of tags difficult.
 We plan to create a feature which allows users to edit or add tags without erasing all current tags.

-7. **Expand our image support to allow other extensions**: Currently, the application only supports `.png` images.
+8. **Expand our image support to allow other extensions**: Currently, the application only supports `.png` images.
 We plan to expand the supported image formats to include additional common extensions like `.jpg`, `.jpeg`, and `.gif`.
    This will allow users to use a wider variety of images for their family members.

-8. **Relax the birthday datetime format**: Currently, the birthday datetime format only accepts `DD-MM-YYYY` which is too strict.
+9. **Relax the birthday datetime format**: Currently, the birthday datetime format only accepts `DD-MM-YYYY` which is too strict.
 We plan to relax this restriction to allow for more flexible inputs.
 This will make the application more user-friendly and accommodating to different date formats.

-9. **Improve our duplicate Person detection algorithm**: Currently, the algorithm for detecting duplicate persons may not be robust enough.
+10. **Improve our duplicate Person detection algorithm**: Currently, the algorithm for detecting duplicate persons may not be robust enough.
 We plan to enhance this duplicate detection algorithm to more accurately identify duplicate persons.
 This could be possibly done in the form of adding a confirmation message when duplicate persons may be detected.
    This will help to ensure that the address book remains clean and free of duplicates.